 - a.
 Punctuality and class attendance are required for success in this course.
 Like the working world, you must show up and put forth effort to be a successful working professional.!
 Students are allowed 2 free unexcused absences.
+There will be an assigned seating chart.
 All unexcused absences beyond 2, will result in a deduction of 5 points each from your grade point total. - b.
 It is expected that every student will be on time for each class and remain for the entire class.
 Unless there is a medical or personal emergency, you should not leave the classroom during class as it is distracting & you will miss valuable information.
 Students arriving more than 15 minutes late to class will not be allowed into class and will be counted absent. - c.
-To adhere to university COVID-19 guidelines, students will be given an assigned seat on the first day of class and must sit in that seat for every class meeting thereafter.
+Assigned seating will be used for attendance in this class.
 Class attendance will be factored into any decisions regarding extra credit at the end of the semester.
 As noted in the Grading Policy, grades are not automatically rounded at the end of the semester so it is possible that attendance may factor into any grade-rounding decisions but is not a guarantee.
 NOTE: Any student who has excessive absences (5 or more) with no notification to the instructor will be referred to the Dean's Office.
 Students with more than 8 absences will fail the course.
 Remember, each unexcused absence beyond 2, will result in a 5 point deduction from grade point total.